a0094487/toolkit/README.md

 # toolkit
 Assembling multi-tool scripts for modular use in work.

-Aiming for flexibility and ease of use enough for similarly positioned business/accountancy professionals with only basic knowledge of programming.
+Aiming for flexibility and ease of use enough for similarly positioned business/accountancy professionals with basic knowledge of programming.

 ## Current works